 While each US sanctions program contains different provisions and prohibitions, they generally can be divided into comprehensive (country-wide) sanctions and more targeted (principally, list-based) sanctions.
-The US administers comprehensive sanctions (sometimes inaccurately described as "embargoes") relating to Cuba, Iran, North Korea, Syria, and the Crimea region of Ukraine, prohibiting virtually all transactions by US persons or within the US that involve these countries or persons in or resident from those countries (or nationals of those countries in the case of Cuba).
-The US also administers sanctions that target particular persons or activities, such as any transactions involving persons listed on OFAC's Specially Designated Nationals and Blocked Persons (SDN) List; certain types of transactions that involve persons listed on OFAC's Sectoral Sanctions Identifications (SSI) List; and certain types of transactions involving the Government of Venezuela.
-US sanctions laws can involve restrictions on activity by non-US persons.
-For example, any person that provides material support for persons designated or blocked pursuant to certain US sanctions authorities can itself be subject to designation and blocking.
+The US administers comprehensive sanctions (sometimes inaccurately described as "embargoes") relating to Cuba, Iran, North Korea, Syria, and the Crimea region of Ukraine, prohibiting virtually all transactions by US persons or within the US that involve these countries or persons in or residents in those countries (or in the case of Cuba, nationals of those countries).
+The US also administers sanctions that target particular persons or activities, such as any transactions involving persons listed on OFAC's Specially Designated Nationals and Blocked Persons (SDN) List; certain types of transactions that involve persons listed on OFAC's Sectoral Sanctions Identifications (SSI) List; and transactions involving the Government of Venezuela.